sathishc/genai-sandbox/README.md

 ### Deploy the CDK stack

-Switch to the infrastrcutre-ts folder, install the libraries and deploy the stacks
+Switch to the infrastructure-ts folder, install the libraries and deploy the stacks

 ```
 cd infrastructure-ts